Kenya's main airport battles to reopen after devastating blaze

 Jomo Kenyatta International Airport, sub-Saharan Africa’s fourth busiest airport, was forced to close on Wednesday after a fire swept through the international arrivals building early in the morning.

 Investigators said it was too early to ascertain the cause of the fire but had ruled out terrorism.
-A local FBI unit was assisting with the investigations.
+The FBI were assisting with the investigations.

-Wednesday was the 15th anniversary of an attack by Islamist militants on the U.S. embassies in Nairobi and Dar es Salaam, the commercial capital of neighboring Tanzania.
+Wednesday marked the 15th anniversary of an attack by Islamist militants on the U.S. embassies in Nairobi and Dar es Salaam, the commercial capital of neighboring Tanzania.

 On Thursday morning, the airport was only being used for domestic flights at a different terminal and limited international flights by Kenya Airways.
 Emirates, British Airways, Etihad, South African Airways, Ethiopian airlines and Rwanda Air were all forced to cancel their flights for a second day, tour operators said.